viodotcom/opticks/README.md

 1. Execute code or for a variant of a multi toggle
 1. Execute code when a boolean toggle is on

-We use React at FindHotel and some of the code examples use JSX, but the code and concept is compatible with any front-end framework or architecture.
+We use React at vio.com and some of the code examples use JSX, but the code and concept is compatible with any front-end framework or architecture.

-The `booleanToggle` is the simplest toggle type to use for feature flagging, but it's also the least flexible.
-As of version 2.0 `toggle` is the default and recommended for both a/b/c experiments and feature flags.
-If you're only ever interested in feature flags, read more about [Boolean Toggles](docs/booleanToggles.md).

 ### Opticks vs other experimentation frameworks